This section is intended to give you a rough idea about the THREE main types of jobs that Interns can be allocated to during the course of the year.

 Most of the work consists of responding to emergent issues which will either be recorded in the eMR or communicated directly to you via page.

 - There is no formal day-to-evening handover meeting so communication between day and evening staff about sick patients should happen one-on-one, by phone or face-to-face communication.
+In 2021 we will introduce an electronic handover tool to facilitate day to evening medical handover.

 - There is an evening handover between evening and night staff, every night at 21:00 in the ICU Conference Room.